253% ROI on Social Automation: How to Measure What Your Software Is Actually Doing

 How to set up measurement before you start

-The 253% figure requires a baseline.
 Before you set up any automation, record three numbers:

 Then set three measurement intervals: 30 days, 60 days, and 90 days.
 At each interval, measure the same three numbers and calculate delta.
+You are looking for improvement in all three — with the most meaningful signal coming at 90 days, once the automation has had time to compound through consistent posting.

 Do not launch automation and then check back in six months.
 That is how businesses spend R30,000 on tools and have nothing to show for it.